violetwhitney/Smorgasbord/src/content/modules/17-Ambient Computing: Interactivity/162-Sounds-Speech-and-Macros/162-sounds-speech-and-macros.md

 ![sound-4](images/sounds_4.jpeg#img-left)

 **Speaking to the Amazon Echo**
-You can also make your Mac speak to an Amazon Echo:
+You can also make a Mac speak to an Amazon Echo:

 ```java
 void setup(){